The Nuclear Fuel Cycle

 Several hundred fuel assemblies make up the core of a reactor.* For a reactor with an output of 1000 megawatts (MWe), the core would contain about 75 tonnes of low-enriched uranium.
 In the reactor core the U-235 isotope fissions or splits, producing a lot of heat in a continuous process called a chain reaction.
 The process depends on the presence of a moderator such as water or graphite, and is fully controlled.

-To maintain efficient reactor performance, about one-third of the spent fuel is removed every year or 18 months, to be replaced with fresh fuel.
+To maintain efficient reactor performance, about one-third of the spent fuel is removed every year or 18 months, to be replaced with fresh fuel.* The length of fuel cycle is correlated with the use of burnable absorbers in the fuel, allowing higher burn-up.

 Typically, some 44 million kilowatt-hours of electricity are produced from one tonne of natural uranium.
 The production of this amount of electrical power from fossil fuels would require the burning of over 20,000 tonnes of black coal or 8.5 million cubic metres of gas.